 Give away a piece of exclusive content that they can only get by joining your mailing list!
 For nonfiction authors, maybe a piece of educational material.
 For fiction authors, maybe an exclusive scene or bonus content.

-You should create and use a separate page, both because it’s easier to tailor the content to be slightly more professional than your person page is and because you have no access to analytical data on a personal page.
+You should create and use a separate page, both because it’s easier to tailor the content to be slightly more professional than your personal page is and because you have no access to analytical data on a personal page.
 Post to your professional page 2-3 times per week – don’t force it, if you don’t have anything to say, and don’t over-commit yourself to an overwhelming post schedule.

 If you already have a professional website that you use regularly, and if your book is related to your business, it is absolutely appropriate to feature your book on your website.
 If your books are unrelated – you have a business as a graphic designer and you write romance novels on the side, or something like that, it’s best to keep your two different professional personas separate.